akela-morse/observable-unity-components/README.md

 ## Description

 This plugin allows you to get notified whenever the fields of your component are getting modified from anywhere within the engine, including from animation or within the editor.
 No refactoring is needed, and there is no need for verbose checks or interface implementation.
-Just make your `MonoBehaviour` or `ScriptableObject` class partial, add a `[Watch]` attribute to your fields, and then check for `HaveValuesChanged()` in your `Update()` method or anywhere else you like.
+Just make your `MonoBehaviour` or `ScriptableObject` class partial, add a `[Watch]` attribute to your fields, and then check for `HaveWatchedValuesChanged()` in your `Update()` method or anywhere else you like.

 ## Getting Started